yourlabs/cli2/docs/client.rst

     class Related(YourClient.Model):
         bar = cli2.Field()

-Due to a pretty ass-kicking :py:class:`~cli2.client.MutableField` mechanic, we're able to deal with it as such:
+Due to a pretty ass-kicking :py:class:`~cclient.MutableField` mechanic, we're able to deal with it as such:

 .. code-block:: python